5 Systems for Intentional Focus & Action to Amplify your Success

 That financial energy and monetary investment keeps you more accountable than those who do not invest in themselves.
 Choose and invest in your circle wisely.
 Commit, be fearless, build confidence, stay highly accountable, and evolve.

 2. Facing your Truth

 I love this element.
-Rarely will you be truthful to yourself and admit your short falls.
+Rarely will you be truthful to yourself and admit your shortfalls.
 Seeking the truth is your opportunity to look deep inside yourself.
-To acknowledge and be honest with the traits, the behaviors and the patterns of your past that do not lead you to your best future self.
+To acknowledge and be honest with the traits, behaviors, and patterns of your past that do not lead you to your best future self.

 This is often one of the most difficult areas to overcome because very few people are willing and able to face their truth, be honest to themselves, and acknowledge their weaknesses.
 Accepting is one thing, taking action and then actually doing something about it are totally different.

 Which one are you?

 Here’s how to identify them.
 Do a brain dump.
 Go back into your past and write out all the evidence of situations when you didn’t deliver.
 Identify our weaknesses, limiting beliefs and get clear on the situations where you dropped the ball.
 Be specific when you made excuses, you did not follow your word, went against your promises to yourself to your goals.